Gardening Calendar

-In the food garden
+In the food garden:

-October, when our gardens are slowing down, is the perfect time to tackle a few simple tasks that will give us a head start in the spring.
+When our gardens are slowing down, it is the perfect time to tackle a few simple tasks that will give us a head start in the spring.
 Chives, for example, should be cut almost to the ground, making them look tidy and ensuring a vigorous re-growth in the warmer weather.
 Herbs for cooking, such as rosemary and thyme, can be potted and placed on a sunny windowsill for use throughout the winter.
-For best bloom next year, now is the time to transplant, divide, or plant new perennials, except Japanese anemones, mums, or ornamental grasses.
+For the best bloom next year, now is the time to transplant, divide, or plant new perennials, except Japanese anemones, mums, or ornamental grasses.

-Cut back perennials as the foliage turns brown, cut mums back only halfway.
+Cut back perennials as the foliage turns brown, and cut mums back only halfway.
 Pull up dead annuals, shake off soil clinging to the roots, and smooth the ground with a rake.
 The plants can then be composted.
 Do not compost any diseased material.
 To the cleared areas, apply a layer of mulch, compost, or fertilizer to enrich the soil through the winter.

 In the flower garden